hwi0lee/hwi0lee.github.io/index.md

 ## News

+- **[Dec.
+2024]** 🎉 **Paper Accepted to EMNLP 2025 Main Conference!**
-- Excited to share that my first-author paper 'Does Localization Inform Unlearning?
-A Rigorous Examination of Local Parameter Attribution for Knowledge Unlearning in Language Models' has been accepted to EMNLP 2025 Main Conference!
-See you in Suzhou!
+  Excited to share that my first-author paper *"Does Localization Inform Unlearning?
+A Rigorous Examination of Local Parameter Attribution for Knowledge Unlearning in Language Models"* has been accepted to **EMNLP 2025 Main Conference**!
+Looking forward to presenting our work in **Suzhou**! 🚀

 <!-- - **[Feb.
 2020]** Our paper about incremental learning is accepted to CVPR 2020.
 - **[Feb.
 2020]** We will host the ACM Multimedia Asia 2020 conference in Singapore!